Cytnx-dev/Cytnx/docs/source/guide/uniten/UniTensor_getele.rst

     }

-This will set the element at [0,0,0] to 8 while ignore the [0,0,1] element that does not exist.
+This will set the element at [0,0,0] to 8 while ignoring the [0,0,1] element that does not exist.